 The competition was open to kids between the ages of 3 and 12.
 It attracted about 500 entrants.
 The winning name came from 6-year-old Max Dolan, who suggested that C-19A be called Melting Bob.

 Max coined the name Melting Bob with The Simpsons character Sideshow Bob in mind, but the name is also a clever play on words.
-Here’s how Max described it:
+Here’s how he explained it:

 “Because of global warming, ice melts.
 And it goes up and down in the sea, so it bobs.”

-Kangaroo Desert, White Fright, Vast Tip and Antarc‑Ticker were among the other suggestions.
+Among the other suggestions were Kangaroo Desert, White Fright, Vast Tip and Antarc‑Ticker.

-If you could name an iceberg, what name would you choose?
+If you could name an iceberg, what name would you pick?